-The new law states that all nursing homes and assisted living communities must have back-up generators for use during power outages caused by hurricanes or other disasters.
+The law states that all nursing homes and assisted living communities must have back-up generators for use during power outages caused by hurricanes or other disasters.
 Facilities can have a generator installed on the premises or have a contract in place with a local company that delivers mobile generators.
-The new law also requires facilities to have an approved Emergency Management Plan (EMP) in place.
+The law also requires facilities to have an approved Emergency Management Plan (EMP) in place.

 The Visiting Nurse Management Company can help your new or existing senior living community operate successfully and profitably.